 If you can't make it to the meeting, please be sure to complete and return your signed proxy form.

 Can I run for the Board as a new member?

 Yes.
 Every year, the Board is elected to staggered terms.
-In 2022, we will have three of our seven seats up for election or re-election.
+In 2023, we will have four of our seven seats up for election or re-election.

 If you would like to become a candidate for election, you will need to be an Owner or Co-Owner of a Lot in the community and a Member in Good Standing (no active fines, no active violations, and no active delinquencies).

 Click here to download the Intent to be a Candidate form.

 If I'm running for the Board, is there anything I should know in advance?